 Conservation breeding has proven a critical management tool for the population of loggerhead shrike in Ontario9,10.
 The augmentation of the wild population using young of the year bred in human care has kept this population from extirpation, essentially “buying time” for research to better understand the cause of decline.
-To date, more than 1000 young birds have been released into the wild in Ontario since the program was initiated in the year 2000, with young migrating and returning to breed in subsequent years39,40.
+To date, more than 1000 young birds have been released into the wild in Ontario since the release program was initiated in the year 2000, with young migrating and returning to breed in subsequent years39,40.
 Each year, a few individuals are held back to ensure future breeding can occur.
-Ideally, the ratio of males to females would be equal.
-A rapid and inexpensive method would facilitate this aspect of the management of the ex situ population.
+Ideally, the ratio of males to females in the ex situ population would be equal.
+A rapid and inexpensive method would help to ensure this goal of the management of the ex situ population is met while releasing as many young as possible.
 With more than 100 young birds released in most years41, the cost of DNA sexing is cost prohibitive.
 As a result, it is not possible to determine if return rates for each sex are proportional to that released, or if sex-biased mortality is occurring.
-Again, an inexpensive and easily implemented methodology by which young of the year can be sexed would assist in management and conservation of the species in Ontario and help to broaden the scope of possible research to include, for example, sexual size dimorphism and nestling survival seasonal brood sex ratios, etc.
+Again, an inexpensive and easily implemented methodology by which young of the year can be sexed would allow us to better quantify the impact of the conservation breeding on the species in Ontario and help to broaden the scope of possible research to include, for example, sexual size dimorphism and nestling survival seasonal brood sex ratios, etc.

-While molecular sexing methods are available that are a widely applicable for use with birds14,42, and have proven effective with Loggerhead Shrike38,42, they require a tissue sample from which to extract DNA, specialized equipment and expertise and are not as cost effective as our method.
+While molecular sexing methods are available that are a widely applicable for use with birds14,42, and have proven effective with loggerhead shrike38,42, they require a tissue sample from which to extract DNA, specialized equipment and expertise and are not as cost effective as our method.
 Other sex-determination methods using external characteristics such as vent sexing are less effective for Loggerhead Shrike, which only exhibit a cloacal protuberance for short periods of time (Chabot, unpublished data).
 Morphometrics suitable for sexing the closely related northern shrike (L. excubitor)12 have not been as effective in loggerhead shrike43,44,45.
 Our accurate and easily implemented method of sex determination has broad utility, not only for informing comparative demographic and life history studies, but also for research and conservation activities that require sex-specific data.

 ACKNOWLEDGMENTS:

-Funding for fieldwork during which our methodologies were developed was provided by Environment Canada’s Canadian Wildlife Service, Environment Canada’s Strategic Technologies Application of Genomics in the Environment Research Fund, the Endangered Species Recovery Fund, the Interdepartmental Recovery Fund, the Natural Sciences and Engineering Research Council (grants to S.C.L. and K.A.H., and Post Graduate Scholarship to A.A.C.), the Ontario Ministry of Training, Colleges and Universities (Ontario Graduate Scholarship to A.A.C.), Queen’s University (Duncan and Urlla Carmichael Fellowship to A.A.C.) and Wildlife Preservation Canada.
-All fieldwork was conducted in accordance with CCAC guidelines and under the auspices of The Queen’s University Animal Care protocol Lougheed 2013 009.
+Funding for fieldwork during which our methodologies were developed was provided by Environment Canada’s Canadian Wildlife Service, Environment Canada’s Strategic Technologies Application of Genomics in the Environment Research Fund, the Endangered Species Recovery Fund, the Interdepartmental Recovery Fund, the Natural Sciences and Engineering Research Council and the Ontario Ministry of Training, Colleges and Universities (scholarships to A.A.C.), Queen’s University (Duncan and Urlla Carmichael Fellowship to A.A.C.) and Wildlife Preservation Canada.
 We wish to thank the Editor and four anonymous reviewers for their comments, which greatly improved this manuscript.
 Thanks to Wildlife Preservation Canada staff and the members of the North American Loggerhead Shrike Working Group for discussions that assisted in development of this methodology.
 We extend our thanks to all the Citizen Scientists and staff at African Lion Safari, Cambridge, Ontario, for their assistance in completing the survey.
 We especially thank Erin Sills, Marketing and PR Coordinator, African Lion Safari, for her assistance in producing the on-line survey and summarizing results.

 DISCLOSURES: